noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 And it's self-sufficient.
 No side effects or closure requirements here.

-**But**, it has its own logic.
-For example, if you add the first argument to the `Admin` constructor, it fails, because you introduced a bug in the shared behavior, and there is a chance you won't see it directly because you didn't define a spec for that.

-And it's completely isolated!
-You can't reuse `userLike`, and have to repeat yourself.
+More important, it's completely isolated!
+You can't reuse `userLike`!
+You would have to repeat yourself, like this:

 ```javascript
 it('should be an .admin', () => {